-The property has been extended to the rear and the date of these works has not been confirmed.
+The property has been extended, altered and a conservatory added to the rear.
+The owner informs these works were undertaken in excess of twenty years.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.